 When you come to worship

 A word about children: We like having them in worship.
 We think their fidgeting and noises are a part of our liturgy.
 We also know that children learn by watching and doing, even if they aren't fully understanding.
 Shoot- we don't fully understand the mysteries of the liturgy ourselves.
 We're always being surprised.
 We also hear parents needing help or respite during the liturgy.
-Therefore, we have a nursery where children 0-5 are welcome to play with our caregiver and we have Sunday School where children 6-12 learn with our teacher.
+Therefore, we have a nursery where children 0-5 are welcome to play with our caregiver and we have Godly Play where children 6-12 learn with our teacher.
 All are welcome at any time in these places.